There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) demonstrate an understanding of the major concepts, models and theories relevant to team work; (2) critically evaluate the usefulness of concepts, models or theories relating to team work for a variety of work settings and situations; and (3) confidently discuss how major concepts, models and theories relevant to team work have been and could be applied in a particular work setting.
+Students are able to (1) demonstrate an understanding of the major concepts, models and theories relevant to team work; (2) critically evaluate the usefulness of concepts, models or theories relating to team work for a variety of work settings and situations; and (3) confidently apply major concepts, models and theories relevant to team work.

-- Indicative assessments in this unit are as follows: (1) team project and (2) individual assignment.
+Indicative assessments in this unit are as follows: (1) team project; (2) individual assignment 1; and (3) individual assignment 2.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Enrolment in